 The Warsaw Genomics Team

-Anna made her Doctor of Medicine degree in the Postgraduate Medical Education Centre (2012), Habilitated Doctor degree at the Medical University of Warsaw (2015) and completed Innovation Management postgraduate studies in the Warsaw School of Economics.
-She was granted research fellowshipes at the Medical Genetics Department of the Vrije Universiteit in Amsterdam, the Molecular Endocrinology Laboratory of the Imperial College in London and the Comprehensive Cancer Center of the Ohio State University, Columbus (USA).
+Anna graduated from the Medical University of Warsaw, the University of Warsaw and the Warsaw School of Economics.
+She was an intern at the Medical Genetics Department of the Vrije Universiteit in Amsterdam, the Molecular Endocrinology Laboratory, Imperial College London and the Comprehensive Cancer Center, Ohio State University, Columbus (USA).
 She is an author of a range of scientific publications on cancer genetics and a manager of research projects in this field.

+He’s been conducting research on the genetics of human diseases and the use of genomic sequencing in medicine.
 He worked for 10 years in the USA, in one of the world best cancer inheritance research teams.
-During that time, Krysian discovered a gene responsible for thyroid cancer inheritance.
+During that time, Krystian discovered a gene responsible for thyroid cancer inheritance.
 His publication was reviewed in Faculty 1000 Medicine and ranked among the best 4% of reports.
 Krystian came back to Poland with the intention to use his experience to promote genetic testing for hereditary cancers.

-Krystian manages the Laboratory of Human Cancer Genetics in the Centre of New Technologies at the Warsaw University and Genome Medicine Department at the Medical University of Warsaw.
+Krystian is also the head of the Laboratory of Human Cancer Genetics in the Centre of New Technologies, University of Warsaw, and the Genomic Medicine Department at the Medical University of Warsaw.

 Monika is a cell biology specialist analysing mechanisms of tumour formation and designing anticancer therapies.
 She has discovered a new microRNA gene associated with thyroid cancer.